top of page

 The cost of activities in Mali depends on your interests and itinerary.
 You can explore the rich cultural heritage and natural beauty of Mali by visiting places like Djenné (a UNESCO World Heritage Site with a mud-brick mosque), Dogon Country (a region with ancient cliff dwellings and animist traditions), Bandiagara Escarpment (a scenic rock formation with hiking trails), Ségou (a historical city with colonial architecture), Mopti (a port city with a lively market) or Timbuktu (a legendary city with mosques and libraries).
 However, you should check the current security situation before visiting any area as some places may be off-limits due to violence or instability.
 According to Against The Compass, you can expect to pay around CFA 10-20k ($16-33) per day for guided tours or excursions in Mali.

-MALI TRAVEL TIPS
+TRAVEL TIPS FOR MALI

 If you decide to travel to Mali despite the risks involved, you should take some precautions to protect yourself and your belongings.
 Here are some general tips: